SwissDataScienceCenter/renku/charts/values.yaml.changelog.md

 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

 ----
+* DELETE - *minio.enabled*: minio has been removed from the Renku dependencies, deploy minio as a standalone service if you need it.

 ## Changes on top of Renku 0.6.5
 * NEW - *ui.statuspage.id*: the id for the statuspage.io instance.
 See the values.yml file
 for more detailed documentation.